- Born as John Marcellus Huston, August 5, 1906, in Nevada, Missouri, USA.

 This work remained in the memory of many fans at the time because the main cast was immersed in a complex cobweb of relationships, such as the romance experienced by Richard Burton and Elizabeth Taylor, the most persecuted couple by the media at the time.
 There was no going back to what was once a remote village in western Mexico.

-By the time John reached the shores of Mismaloya it was basically a small fishing community with a single cab and a few small hotels, one called 'Paraíso' (Paradise).
+By the time John reached the shores of Mismaloya, it was basically a small fishing community with a single cab and a few small hotels, one called 'Paraíso' (Paradise).

 Las Caletas in the 1970s

-We must add Las Caletas beach to the ones above, an area owned by the Chacala tribe, however, in the 70s, it was the shelter of this big screen legend, where he shared it with his fifth wife and daughter.
+We must add Las Caletas beach to the ones above, an area owned by the Chacala tribe, however, in the 70s, it was the shelter of this big-screen legend, where he shared it with his fifth wife and daughter.

-On March 13, 1978, John Huston was awarded the title of distinguished friend of Jalisco, along with Richard Burton, as a way to honor such figures of international stature, whose passage through the city had forever marked it.
+On March 13, 1978, John Huston was awarded the title of a distinguished friend of Jalisco, along with Richard Burton, as a way to honor such figures of international stature, whose passage through the city had forever marked it.

 John Huston sculpture Isla Río Cuale, Puerto Vallarta

 John Huston also was honored with a small square by the Cuale River Island's Cultural Center, where he was immortalized with a statue of himself sitting in a typical film director's chair.